CaroShaf/MechaCar_Statistical_Analysis/README.md

 6.)
 Safety features-crash ratings
 7.)
 Ride comfort-a.)suspension coils b.) seat comfort/leg room/head room, etc.

-A one-way ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups. (e.g., fuel efficiency of different cars based on vehicle class).
+Even Consumer Reports, however, covers a lot of subjective ground.
+Many of the above mentioned categories for which instrument-derived data is recommended can be fleshed out with qualitative data from road tests, such as driving experiences that could include smoothness of shifting, engine noise and suspension performance on varying road or emergency conditions.
+Ordinal or nominal categorical data could most certainly be collected in subjective areas and analyzed comparatively by examining third-party ratings (such as Consumer Reports) in contingency tables through a chi-squared test for each competitor and the MechaCar itself.
+In fact, Consumer Reports is a good example of how overall scores for vehicles are calculated and compared, most likely using similar analysis on both subjective and instrument-derived data.

-A two-way ANOVA does the same thing, but for two different independent variables (e.g., vehicle braking distance based on weather conditions and transmission type).
+For categorical data (such as ranges of speeds, or type of MPG that can be obtained for factors represented in the list above, a one-way ANOVA can be used to test the means of a single dependent variable across a single independent variable with multiple groups. (e.g., fuel efficiency of different cars based on vehicle class, or breaking and acceleration times of different cars in competitively classed vehicles).
+A two-way ANOVA can do the same thing, but for two different independent variables (e.g., vehicle braking distance based on weather conditions and transmission type, again in the same vehicle class).